Find out a whole lot more about NZ Influencer Marketing in our forthcoming presentation, Influencer Marketing 2017:

 If you would prefer to pay by bank deposit or require an invoice before making payment, please send an email to [email protected] with details of your request.
 (The service provider will be shown as Netmarketing Services Limited in your transaction and on your credit card statement).

 WHAT HAPPENS NEXT

 Your purchase will be confirmed by email, usually within a few hours.
-Once the presentation is available (in mid-October) download instructions will be provided to you by email.
+Once the presentation is available, download instructions will be provided to you by email.